alyssais/font/README.md

 ### Install fonts

-Fonts will be installed at `~/Library/Fonts`, but this will soon be configurable.
+Fonts will be installed at `~/Library/Fonts` by default, but this can be changed by setting the `FONT_PATH` environment variable.

+The default font path is compatible with OS X.

 ```sh
 $ font install "Droid Sans"